-(CNN) -- Here's a look at the life of Egypt's first democratically-elected president, Mohamed Morsy.
+(CNN) -- Here's a look at the life of former Egyptian president Mohamed Morsy, Egypt's first democratically-elected leader.

 Personal: Birth date: August 20, 1951

 Education: Cairo University, BS, Engineering, 1975; Cairo University, MS, Metallurgical Engineering, 1978; University of Southern California, PhD, Materials Engineering, 1982

 Other Facts: His two oldest children have U.S. citizenship, they were born in Los Angeles.